scascketta/capmetricsd/README.md

 This runs forever in the foreground.
 I recommend using some kind of process supervision service like Systemd, [runit](http://smarden.org/runit/), or [Supervisor](http://supervisord.org/) to keep it running.

 **NOTE:** capmetricsd uses an embedded key/value store called [BoltDB](https://github.com/boltdb/bolt), which stores data as a single file on disk.
-A process using a BoltDB database obtains a file lock when it opens the file, so be aware that you must use a different database for each process running capmetricsd.
+A process using a BoltDB database obtains a file lock when it opens the file, so be aware that you must designate a different database for each process running capmetricsd.

 ### Retrieving Archived Data